-The overall goal of the Institute for Experimental Cancer Research in Pediatrics is to investigate fundamental cellular processes that underlie tumor formation in children and adolescents.
+The overall goal of the Institute for Experimental Cancer Research in Paediatrics is to investigate fundamental cellular processes that underlie tumour formation in children and adolescents.
 Our long-term goal is to better understand the cellular and molecular processes in cancer cells to support the translation of basic research into innovative therapeutic strategies for the treatment of children with cancer.
-The close cooperation between the Institute for Experimental Cancer Research in Pediatrics and the Department of Pediatrics and Adolescent Medicine of the Goethe University Frankfurt creates a crucial bridge between basic research and its translation into clinical practice.
-Furthermore, the Institute for Experimental Cancer Research in Pediatrics is closely intertwined with the Departments of Medicine and of Mathematics and Natural Sciences of the Goethe University Frankfurt and also benefits from the collaboration with numerous national and international partners.
+The close cooperation between the Institute for Experimental Cancer Research in Paediatrics and the Department of Paediatric and Adolescent Medicine of the Goethe University Frankfurt creates a crucial bridge between basic research and its translation into clinical practice.
+Furthermore, the Institute for Experimental Cancer Research in Paediatrics is closely intertwined with the Departments of Medicine and of Mathematics and Natural Sciences of the Goethe University Frankfurt and benefits from the collaboration with numerous national and international partners.

-The fundamental research-oriented projects conducted in the Institute aim to identify and characterize the molecular mechanisms, signaling pathways and vital processes that regulate cell fate in healthy tissue and tumors in children and adolescents.
+The fundamental research-oriented projects conducted in the Institute aim to identify and characterize the molecular mechanisms, signalling pathways and vital processes that regulate cell fate in healthy tissue and tumours in children and adolescents.

 Since 2002 Dr. Vogler has been investigating the significance of apoptosis (the suicide program of cells) for the development and treatment of cancer with a special focus on pediatric malignancies.
 Dr. Vogler combines basic research with patient-oriented approaches with the aim of translating novel cancer therapies into clinical practice.